 - Roast for 15 minutes, then set aside.
 If making croutons, reduce heat to 325 degrees F at this time.

 - Heat a large saucepan or pot medium heat.
 Once hot, add 2 Tbsp oil and shallot and garlic.
 Season lightly with salt and pepper and stir to coat.
 Cook for 2-3 minutes or until fragrant and translucent.
 Reduce heat if garlic begins browning.

 - Add peas, vegetable broth and almond milk and season with salt and pepper once more.

 - Transfer soup to blender along with asparagus (reserve some for garnish if desired).
 Blend soup until creamy and smooth.
 Transfer back to pot and bring to medium heat and simmer.

 - Add nutritional yeast and whisk.
 Continue cooking until warmed through and simmering, then reduce heat to low.

 - Taste and adjust seasonings as needed, adding more salt and pepper if desired.
 Remove from heat and add lemon juice.

 - If serving with croutons, prep while soup is simmering by lowering oven heat to 325 degrees F.

 - Add bread crumbs to a mixing bowl.
 In a separate bowl, whisk together oil and seasonings and pour over bread crumbs and toss to combine.
 Season once more with a bit more garlic powder, salt and pepper.
 Toss once more.

-- Serve soup with croutons and a touch of black pepper and/or vegan parmesan cheese.
+- Serve soup with croutons, a touch of black pepper, and/or vegan parmesan cheese.
 Leftovers keep covered in the fridge for up to a few days, though best when fresh.